You may be wondering why dogs lick you, what are the reasons behind this behavior, and how it can be stopped if it becomes excessive.

 Another simple explanation for dog licking is that we simply taste good.
 Licking may become excessive when we are perspiring.
-This is due to the saltiness of the sweat of which dogs seem to enjoy the taste in our skin.
+This is due to the saltiness of the sweat of which dogs seem to enjoy the taste of our skin.

 Sometimes when we eat food, the smell of the food remains around our mouths.
 And it easily attracts our pets.

-A dog is a very inquisitive animal, and will often use licking as a form of exploration.
+A dog is a very inquisitive animal and will often use licking as a form of exploration.
 Thus, when a dog is licking their owner, the dog may simply be exploring more about you as a person.

-The licking behavior, as well as sniffing behavior, may be used by a dog with impaired vision (which may be due to old age, or disease, or trauma to the eyes) in order to identify its owner.
+The licking behavior, as well as sniffing behavior, may be used by a dog with impaired vision (which may be due to old age, disease, or trauma to the eyes) in order to identify its owner.